toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [HyFetch](https://github.com/hykilpikonna/hyfetch) - A fork of the abandoned [Neofetch](https://github.com/dylanaraps/neofetch), HyFetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 * [hyperfine](https://github.com/sharkdp/hyperfine) - A command-line benchmarking tool.
 * [inxi](http://smxi.org/docs/inxi.htm) - A comprehensive system information script; provides information about CPU, graphics, audio and network devices, drives and partitions, sensors; implemented as a Bash script.
+* [llmtop](https://github.com/arinbjornk/llmtop) - A system monitoring tool powered by LLMs that provides real-time insights about your system's performance.
 * [macchina](https://github.com/Macchina-CLI/macchina) - Fast, minimal and customizable system information frontend.
 * [multitail](https://www.vanheusden.com/multitail/) - Open multiple log files in a single terminal window and monitor them in real-time.
 * [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 Currently abandoned.